ukitinu/markov-words/README.md

 ## Installation
 TODO #22
-Extract the archive where you want to run the application and then start using it: run the bash/batch/elf file to learn how the CLI works.
+Extract the archive where you want to run the application and then start using it: run the bash/batch/elf file to learn how the CLI works (the first time will generate the configuration file and exit immediately).
 You can also get one of the pre-built dictionaries and use it immediately instead of creating your own.
 To create new dictionaries on Windows, it is necessary to enable case sensitive file names for the data directory.
-I tried to follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/case-sensitivity), but it didn't work (I got a request not supported error or something like that).
+I tried to follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/case-sensitivity), but it didn't work (I got a "request not supported" error or something like that).

 ## Quick guide